twmathieu/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
-"Had a hard time figuring out how to save the RStudio file.
+Not sure if I was saving the RScript file the right way.
 Pushed it two different ways.

 ## Deliverable 1
 ### Linear Regression to Predict MPG